SolidityGo/gnosis-wallet-ui/README.md

 2. Then the website will show the name of the token and the balance;
 3. Input the `Receiver` and `Amount` that you want to transfer, click `Sign Transaction`, connect to metamask and sign the message;
 4. A blob will show under `My Signature`;
-5. Please repeat step 1 to step 4 for each owner of the Gnosis wallet until collect enoguh signatures;
+5. Please repeat step 1 to step 4 for each owner of the Gnosis wallet until collect enough signatures;
 6. Input the collected signatures into `Execute Multi-Signed Tx`;
 7. Click `Exec Transaction`, and sign.